repperille/dnscheck/perlui/README.md

 0. Copy or symlink the perlui directory to the root of your web server.
 1. Update your webserver to enable the new site.
 The directory perlui/web is the document root.
+Take a look at the file 'perlui/vhost_example'.
 2. Copy or move 'config_example.yaml' to 'config.yaml', and edit that file to reflect your own setup.